 No one wants to become ill and so it’s completely natural that we all get a little concerned about catching contagious diseases and take precautions (the Covid-19 pandemic proves this!).
 However, Nosophobia is more, much more than this normal, expected fear.
 To a sufferer of Nosophobia the anxiety of catching or developing any disease (contagious or otherwise), is intense, persistent, all-consuming and completely irrational.
 The fear doesn’t go away – even following medical examination resulting in the confirmation of a clean bill of health it’s still there!

-If an individual continues to live with this phobia, in all likelihood it will eventually affect the mental and physical health of the person.
-In such a case, there is a need for professional therapy to treat the condition.
+As with most specific fears, if an individual continues to live with Nosophobia, in all likelihood it will eventually affect the mental and physical health of the person not to mention the quality of life.

-The fear of a disease is seen to be common among students of medicine who believe that they have the symptoms of diseases they are studying about.
-Frequent exposure to sicknesses is seen to be a cause of nosophobia.
-Traumatic experiences in one’s life that are related to specific sicknesses are also seen to contribute to the formation of nosophobia.
+The fear of disease is seen to be particularly common among students of medicine who believe that they have the symptoms of diseases they are studying about.
+It’s actually also known as Medical Students Disease!

 Symptoms of nosophobia can be emotional, mental and physical.
-Physical symptoms of nosophobia include panic attacks, dizziness, shortness of breath, sweating, chest pain, and nausea, among others.
+Physical symptoms of nosophobia include panic attacks, dizziness, shortness of breath, sweating, chest pain, and nausea.
+This is not a definitive list, there can be other symptoms too.
 A nosophobia victim will avoid going to the doctor for the fear of being diagnosed with a disease.